-Use a grout mix consisting of a mixture of portland cement, fly ash, retarder, sand and water proportioned and mixed to produce a mortar capable of maintaining the solids in suspension without appreciable water gain and which may be pumped without difficulty and fill open voids in the adjacent soils.
+Use a grout mix consisting of a mixture of portland cement, fly ash, retarder, cementitious materials, admixtures, sand and water proportioned and mixed to produce a mortar capable of maintaining the solids in suspension without appreciable bleed water gain and which may be pumped without difficulty and will fill open voids in the adjacent soils.
 The grout mix may also include a fluidifier if desired.
 Proportion these materials to produce a hardened grout of the required strength shown in the Plans.